MicrosoftDocs/Viva/WorkplaceAnalytics/Use/faq.md

 * Match exactly as listed for [Workplace Analytics’ Required and Reserved optional attributes](../setup/prepare-organizational-data.md#step-three--export-data), including for case sensitivity (for example PersonId and HireDate).

 > [!Note]
 > Special characters and spaces are OK in attribute names because they are automatically reformatted during field mapping to the accepted format for column names.
-This list is also included in [Tips](../setup/upload-organizational-data.md#tips).
+This list is also included in [Upload tips](../setup/upload-organizational-data.md#tips).

 ##### Q5.
 What format must the row field values have in the .csv file?

 A5.
 The field values in the data rows must comply with the following formatting rules:

 * The required EffectiveDate and HireDate field values must be in the MM/DD/YYYY format.
-* The required PersonId and ManagerId field values must be a valid email (gc@contoso.com, not < gc> gc@contoso.com)
+* The required PersonId and ManagerId field values must be a valid email (gc@contoso.com, not < gc> gc@contoso.com).
 * The required TimeZone field values must be in a [supported Windows format](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/default-time-zones).
 * The required Layer field values must be numbers only.
 * Have no special characters (non-alphanumeric, such as @, #, %, &, and *).